-The Texas A&M School of Public Health assists the Texas A&M Physicians Family Medicine Residency with project management, community outreach and education, and project evaluation for both of its CPRIT-funded grants.
+The Texas A&M School of Public Health assists the Texas A&M Health Family Care Family Medicine Residency with project management, community outreach and education, and project evaluation for both of its CPRIT-funded grants.
 Texas A&M College of Nursing students are active participants in the women’s health services grant, training alongside resident physicians in didactic and clinical experiences.
 The Texas A&M Health Science Center’s Clinical Learning Resource Center provides an environment for enhanced student learning.

 The Brazos Valley Health Partnership, which operates health resource centers in four of the nine Brazos Valley counties we serve, assists with creating awareness, facilitating community education and transportation.
 More than fifty agencies or service providers have partnered with Texas C-STEP to provide patient referrals, while dozens more have helped to disseminate materials or educate the public on the importance of cancer screening and prevention.